Expungement Attorneys in Frankfort, Kentucky

-You have a misdemeanor or Class D felony convictions as an adult
+You have a misdemeanor or Class D felony conviction as an adult

-- You have misdemeanor or certain felony convictions as a juvenile.
+You have a misdemeanor or certain felony convictions as a juvenile.
 You can apply to expunge an unlimited number of misdemeanors, even if they were in different cases or counties.

 Ineligibility For Expungement

-- You are not eligible if five years has not passed since the completion of your sentence (including payment of fines and probation).
+You are not eligible if five years have not passed since the completion of your sentence (including payment of fines and probation).

 You may not be eligible for an offense that is enhanceable for a second or subsequent offense.
-Contact our attorney to discuss enhanceble offense expungement.
+Contact our attorney to discuss enhanced offense expungement.